 Study of the ways works and writers of this period are "in conversation" with each other on such matters as love, death, religious belief, the human response to the natural world and the role of women (in society and as authors).
 Readings of poems and other works by such writers as Shakespeare, Spenser, Donne, Herbert and Mary Wroth (pre-1660).
 (Writing-intensive.)
 Prerequisite, one 200-level course in literature.
 Not open to first-year students.
 Maximum enrollment, 20.

-Study of tragedies and comedies from the time of Shakespeare through the end of the 18th century, with special attention to changes in the representation of masculinity and femininity before and after 1660, when women first became participants in the professional theater as actors and playwrights.
-Plays include Shakespeare's Antony and Cleopatra (c.
-1606), Dryden's version of the same story in All for Love (1677), and works by such writers as Ben Jonson, Thomas Middleton, John Webster, Aphra Behn, William Congreve, and Hannah Cowley (pre 1660).
+Study of tragedies and comedies from the time of Shakespeare through the end of the 18th century, with special attention to changes in the representation of masculinity and femininity before and after 1660, when women first became participants in London’s professional theater as actors and playwrights.
+Plays include Shakespeare’s Antony and Cleopatra (c.
+1606) and Dryden’s version of the same tragedy in All for Love (1677), and works by such writers as Ben Jonson, John Webster, Aphra Behn, and Hannah Cowley (pre-1660).
+(Writing-intensive.)
 (Writing-intensive.)
 Prerequisite, one 200-level course in literature.
 Maximum enrollment, 20.
 Strout.

 The Romantic Period in English literary history has long been defined by the work of six male poets: Blake, Wordsworth, Coleridge, Shelley, Keats, and Byron.
 We will study their poetry in the context of form, history, and politics, and investigate how their work might be seen to form an ideology or movement.
 We will also read work by poets such as Barbauld, Clare, Burns, and Hemans, popular in their own day, but thought of as ‘minor’ subsequently, in order to evaluate how questions of gender and literary value inform our sense of what is ‘Romantic’.
 (1660-1900).
 (Writing-intensive.)
 Prerequisite, one 200-level course in literature.
 Not open to first-year students.
 Maximum enrollment, 20.
 Oerlemans.